 Cardiac Catheterization and Stenting

 Cardiac Catheterization and Stenting – A coronary catheterization is a minimally invasive procedure to access the coronary circulation and blood filled chambers of the heart using a catheter.
-It is performed for both diagnostic and interventional (treatment) purposes.
-Coronary catheterization is one of the several cardiology diagnostic tests and procedures.
+Cardiac Catheterization and Stenting performed for both diagnostic and interventional (treatment) purposes.
+Coronary catheterization is one of several cardiology diagnostic tests and procedures.
 Specifically, coronary catheterization is a visually interpreted test performed to recognize occlusion, stenosis, restenosis, thrombosis or aneurismal enlargement of the coronary artery lumens; heart chamber size; heart muscle contraction performance; and some aspects of heart valve function.
 Important internal heart and lung blood pressures, not measurable from outside the body, can be accurately measured during the test.
 The relevant problems that the test deals with most commonly occur as a result of advanced atherosclerosis – atheroma activity within the wall of the coronary arteries.
 Less frequently, valvular, heart muscle or arrhythmia issues are the primary focus of the test.